LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 This saves the subsetted data to file.

-However if we look at this file, it contains every instance of the string 'revolution' including as a single word and as part of other words such as 'revolutionary'.
+However, if we look at this file, it contains every instance of the string 'revolution' including as a single word and as part of other words such as 'revolutionary'.
 This perhaps isn't as useful as we thought...
 Thankfully, the `-w` flag instructs `grep` to look for whole words only,